bendsouza2/music_nlp/README.md

 ## Stage 3
 [Model building and analysis](https://github.com/bendsouza2/music_nlp/blob/main/model.py) - testing different classifiers with and without stop words to determine the best method of predicting music genre using lyrics

+## Stage 4
+[Visualising the data](https://github.com/bendsouza2/music_nlp/blob/main/visual.py) - creating visuals to display the most common words for each genre